 - Australian owned family business

-- Additional app (Tracker) allows you to share your track logs with friends/family, but requires internet access to upload your tracks to their server
+- Additional app (Tracker, free) allows you to share your track logs with friends/family, but requires internet access to upload your tracks to their server

 - Crowdsourced POIs, but the content in NSW is weak and of limited use

-- Limited choice of maps.
-EOTopo Maps based on OSM, local errors observed and inadequate information when testing for north-east NSW
+- Limited choice of map layers.
+EOTopo Maps use OSM and additional data curated by ExplorOz.
+Local errors observed and inadequate information when testing for north-east NSW

-- Due to the significant cost, I did not purchase this app to test on my mobile, but reviewed the EOTopo map on the website
+- Due to the significant cost, I did not purchase this app to test on my mobile, but reviewed the EOTopo 2023 map on the website and read the user manual to get a feel for operations

 - HemaX Premium Maps can be viewed on HemaX Cloud with a free account.
 These are the most accurate maps for north east NSW that I have found, with roads, 4WD tracks and MVOs clearly identified.
 However the 4WD track ratings are less accurate than NewTracs (Morbid Trail is Easy, for example).